-&lt;sup>153 CFS.
+156 CFS.
 2014.
 CFS-RAI Principles, pp. 11-12.

+a livelihood (e.g. when they are required to buy seeds which may be economically unfeasible).

-sanitation, energy, technology, childcare, healthcare, and education.
-Further, a FIA may help to meet the VGGT's goal of encouraging States and investors to acknowledge that sustainable investments are essential to improving food security.
+- Right to Food Impact Assessment (RFIA).
+An investment that does not undermine the right to food would ideally have the following effects: increased sustainable production and productivity of safe and nutritious food; reduced food waste; improved income and reduced poverty; enhanced fairness, transparency, and efficiency in the markets; enhanced food utilisation through access to clean water, sanitation, energy, technology, childcare, healthcare, and education.
+A RFIA permits States to "identify the impact of domestic policies, programmes and projects on the progressive realisation of the right to adequate food of the population at large and vulnerable groups in particular".
+157 Further, a RFIA may help to meet the VGGT's goal of encouraging States and investors to acknowledge that sustainable investments are essential to improving food security.
 They may provide information about whether States are promoting responsible investments in land, fisheries, and forests that not only protect the right to food, but also safeguard against dispossession of right holders and environmental damage, support local communities, create employment and diversify livelihoods.

-3.64.
-Impact on intellectual property rights (IPR).
+158 - Impact on Intellectual Property Rights (IPR).
 The link between IPR and land rights is a crucial one to bear in mind.
 Prior to proceeding with an ALIC, the parties should consider the implications of IPR, such as those arising from the application of the World Trade Organization (WTO) Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS) and the breeder-focused protection regime proposed by the International Union for the Protection of New Varieties of Plants (UPOV).
-In this regard, investors should give due consideration to local communities' traditional knowledge and seed conservation techniques.

-3.65.
-Adaptability.
-Ultimately, to ensure maximum effectiveness, each HRIA should be tailored to a given investment's particular context.
-According to the UN Guiding Principles, while all enterprises have a responsibility to respect human rights, "the scale and complexity of the means through which enterprises meet that responsibility may vary according to these factors and with the severity of the enterprise's adverse human rights impacts".
-Further, Principle 24 of the UN Guiding Principles provides that business enterprises ought to prioritise the prevention and mitigation of those adverse human rights impacts that are the "most severe or where delayed response would make them irremediable".
+In this regard, investors should give due consideration to local communities' traditional knowledge and seed conservation techniques. - Adaptability.
+Ultimately, to ensure maximum effectiveness, each 3.65.
+HRIA should be tailored to a given investment's particular context.
+According to the UN Guiding Principles, while all enterprises have a responsibility to respect human rights, "the scale and complexity of the means through which enterprises meet that responsibility may vary according to these factors and with the severity of the enterprise's adverse human rights impacts".159 Further, Principle 24 of the UN Guiding Principles provides that business enterprises ought to prioritise the prevention and mitigation of those adverse human rights impacts that are the "most severe or where delayed response would make them irremediable".160

+157 FAO.
+2004.
+Voluntary Guidelines to support the progressive realisation of the right to adequate food in the context of national food security.
+Guideline 17.2.

 3.66.
-Once the prospective contracting parties have given thorough and due consideration to the various components which comprise the pre-contractual preparatory phase, which, as seen above, may include things like the due diligence process, carrying out consultations, conducting feasibility studies, preparing business plans and investment proposals, and conducting impact assessments in order to have a full picture of the proposed investment's potential
+Once the prospective contracting parties have given thorough and due consideration to the various components which comprise the precontractual preparatory phase, which, as seen above, may include things like the due diligence process, carrying out consultations, conducting feasibility studies, preparing business plans and investment proposals, and conducting impact assessments in order to have a full picture of the proposed investment's potential impacts and benefits, should they decide to move forward with the project, the next stage in the process concerns the additional steps such as the negotiations and the appropriate form, content and related conditions which lead up to the actual formation of the contract, as described below.